2023 Africa Cup of Nations Group D: Angola vs Burkina Faso

 Angola and Burkina Faso met for the ninth time.
-In addition to meeting at the 2012 Africa Cup of Nations in Malabo, Equatorial Guinea (which Angola won 2-1), the nations also met in qualification campaigns for 2002, 2015, and 2019 editions.
-Both nations split the meetings during qualifying for the 2002 edition (Burkina Faso winning 1-0 in Ouagadougou on Jan.
-13, 2001, and Angola winning 2-0 in Luanda on Mar.
+In addition to meeting at the 2012 Africa Cup of Nations in Malabo, Equatorial Guinea (which Angola won 2–1), the nations also met in qualification campaigns for 2002, 2015, and 2019 editions.
+Both nations split the meetings during qualifying for the 2002 edition (Burkina Faso winning 1–0 in Ouagadougou on Jan.
+13, 2001, and Angola winning 2–0 in Luanda on Mar.
 25, 2001) and Burkina Faso ultimately qualified for the 2002 Africa Cup of Nations.
-A similar scenario unfolded for the 2015 qualifiers, with Burkina Faso winning 3-0 on Sept.
+A similar scenario unfolded for the 2015 qualifiers, with Burkina Faso winning 3–0 on Sept.
 10, 2014, and Jonathan Pitriopa scoring two of his six overall goals during the campaign in that match.
-Burkina Faso secured qualification for the 2015 Africa Cup of Nations before its group stage finale, which ended 1-1 against Angola in Ouagadougou, as Pitriopa scored on a penalty.
-For the 2019 qualifiers, both nations also split victories, with Burkina Faso winning on June 10, 2017, 3-1 and Angola winning 2-1 on Nov.
+Burkina Faso secured qualification for the 2015 Africa Cup of Nations before its group stage finale, which ended 1–1 against Angola in Ouagadougou, as Pitriopa scored on a penalty.
+For the 2019 qualifiers, both nations also split victories, with Burkina Faso winning on June 10, 2017, 3–1 and Angola winning 2–1 on Nov.
 18, 2018.
 Ultimately, Angola advanced, and Burkina Faso did not.
 In addition, both nations also met during the 2018 African Nations Championship, with the teams playing to a goalless draw in Agadir, Morocco, on Jan.
 16, 2018, to open Group D (Angola advanced out of the group).

 In the 36th minute, from a free kick, Mabululu drew first blood with a direct header to give Angola the lead they wanted.
 Despite efforts by the Burkinabés to find the back of the net, they were punished at the second minute of extra time in the second half, when from a chaotic defence in Burkina Faso's side, Jérémie Bela's thunderous shot was deflected by Hervé Koffi before Zini capitalised from the opportunity to seal Angola the win.

-It was the first time ever Angola had ever topped the group of an AFCON.
+It was the first time ever Angola had ever topped the group of an AFCON and returned to knoucknout stage for the first time since 2010.